Martin Keane: Club career

-Keane first played professional basketball from 1994 to 1995 in Tenerife in the Canary Islands.
+Keane first played professional basketball from 1994 to 1995 in Alicante, and then in Tenerife in the Canary Islands.
 In 1996 Keane was invited to try out for the (NBA) Toronto Raptors by Isaiah Thomas, but was not signed to the team.

 Keane then played for Pamesa Valencia ACB in Spain from 1996 to 1997, 1997 to 1998 for Melilla Baloncesto.
 He returned to the United States that same year to play one season for the Continental Basketball Association (CBA) Quad City Thunder.

 In 1999–2000 Keane played for Hitachi Honsha Rising Sun in the Japan Basketball League and in 2001 for the Basketball Bundesliga in Germany.
 In 2002 he played for Bahrain in The Asian Championship (Dubai).
 Keane returned to Spain (LEB) with Ferrol 2002–03 Ranked #1 all year, (LEB) Burgos 2003–04 finalists and (LEB) Castellón 2004.
 In 2004 Keane returned to Canada to play for the Barrie Bandits of the Ontario Professional Basketball League.

 After playing in Uruguay in 2005 with the Salto Basketball Club, Keane retired from playing professional basketball.